Responsible vision

 Although the ability to directly or indirectly influence the contribution of all SDGs is thought to be an important element of the Bank’s corporate purpose, given the nature of its business and its potential to make an impact, the Bank believes that its priority should be to focus on acting in pursuit of the following SDGs:

-For more details about our contribution to all SDGs, see Annex 5 "SDG Alignment" of the Non-Financial
+For more details about our contribution to all SDGs, see Non-Financial Disclosures Report 2025(Sustainability Report)

 (1) In 2019, Banco Sabadell adopted the framework of Sustainable Development Goals (SDGs) and identified those that were relevant to the Institution, setting these as priority SDGs, in turn integrating them into its sustainability strategy.